 Now let $\Gamma_2 \cap B$ be a hyperplane section of B, with hyperplane of revolution $H_2 \subset \Gamma_2$.
 Let $L_1 \subset H_2$ be any 1-dimensional subspace.
 Then the surjectivity of ψ implies that B admits a hyperplane section $K_1 = \Gamma_1 \cap B$ with axis of revolution L_1 .
-By Lemma 2.7, K_1 is an ellipsoid, in contradiction to our assumption that none of the hyperplane sections of B is an ellipsoid.
-This completes the proof of Theorem 1.5.

-To complete the proof of Theorem 1.4, we use Theorem 1.5 to conclude that all hyperplane sections of B are ellipsoids, and hence, by Lemma 2.3, B itself is an ellipsoid, as needed. \Box
+By Lemma 2.6, K_1 is an ellipsoid, in contradiction to our assumption that none of the hyperplane sections of B is an ellipsoid.
+This completes the proof of Theorem 1.4.
+To complete the proof of Theorem 1.3, we use Theorem 1.4 to conclude that all hyperplane sections of B are ellipsoids, and hence that B itself is an ellipsoid, as needed.

-Remark 2.10.
-Lemma 2.5 says that any hyperplane section of an affine symmetric convex body of revolution B is again an affine symmetric convex body of revolution.
+Remark 2.9 Lemma 2.4 says that any hyperplane section of an affine symmetric convex body of revolution B is again an affine symmetric convex body of revolution.
 The converse of this result, as far as we know, is an open problem.
 Let us state a somewhat more general question:

-Let $B \subset \mathbb{R}^{n+1}$, $n \geq 4$, be a convex body containing the origin in its interior.
+Let $B \subset \mathbb{R}^{n+1}$ with $n \ge 4$ be a convex body containing the origin in its interior.
 If every hyperplane section of B is an affine body of revolution, is B necessarily an affine body of revolution?

 An obvious necessary condition for B to be an affine body of revolution is that one of its hyperplane sections is an ellipsoid (take the hyperplane of revolution of B).
-Thus, Theorem 1.5 can be viewed as a first step for a positive answer to the above question (at least, under the further assumption of symmetry).
-Since Theorem 1.5 assumes $n \ge 4$, we dare only ask the above question under the same dimension restriction.
+Thus, Theorem 1.4 can be viewed as a first step for a positive answer to the above question (at least, under the further assumption of symmetry).
+Since Theorem 1.4 assumes $n \ge 4$, we dare only ask the above question under the same dimension restriction.

-The case n=2 has a different flavour altogether, where 'axis of revolution' of a plane section is replaced by 'axis of symmetry'.
-(For example, there are convex plane regions with several different axes of symmetry which are not ellipses; this is the reason we proved Theorem 1.5 only for $n \geq 4$).
-Yet there is a result in this dimension, somewhat related to Theorem 1.5.
-It is Theorem 2.1 of [Mo04]: Let $B \subset \mathbb{R}^3$ be a convex body such that every plane section through some fixed interior point of B has an axis of symmetry.
+The case n = 2 has a different flavor altogether, where "axis of revolution" of a plane section is replaced by "axis of symmetry".
+(For example, there are convex plane regions with several different axes of symmetry which are not ellipses; this is the reason we proved Theorem 1.4 only for $n \ge 4$.)
+Yet there is a result in this dimension, somewhat related to Theorem 1.4.
+It is Theorem 2.1 of [18]: Let $B \subset \mathbb{R}^3$ be a convex body such that every plane section through some fixed interior point of B has an axis of symmetry.
 Then at least one of the sections is a disk.

-3. Structure groups of spheres
+3 Structure groups of spheres

-3.1.
-A reminder on structure groups of manifolds and their reduction.
-First, let us recall the following basic definitions (see, for example, §5 of Chap.
-I of [KN63], or Part I of [St]).
+3.1 A reminder on structure groups of manifolds and their reduction

+First, let us recall the following basic definitions (see, for example, Section 5 of Chapter I of [12] or Part I of [23]).